Bases: BaseService

 container.stop()

-message = f'Failed to check and shutdown conflicting port: {port}'
+message = f'Failed to check and shutdown containers on port {port}'

 log.exception(message)